Dutch Journal of Applied Linguistics

 2. Contributions must be in English, Dutch, French or German.
 In English spelling should be either American English or British English and should be consistent throughout the paper.
 If not written by a native speaker, it is advisable to have the paper checked by a native speaker prior to submission.

 3. All articles published in DuJAL are double-blind peer reviewed.
 For initial submission, authors should therefore deliver their MANUSCRIPT in electronic form (Word or rtf), double-spaced with 3 cm/1 inch margins.
 The limit for an article is 6000 words; the word limit for research notes 2000; and 1200 for book reviews.
 An article is a full-fledged paper that generally presents novel data on research questions or hypotheses that are embedded in an extensive theoretical framework.
 An article may also consist of a thorough review of the literature (e.g. meta-analysis), which summarizes existing work and generates avenues for future research.
 Research notes are short papers which aim to advance new ideas or perspectives in theory or methodology, or to provide novel extensions or replications of previously published studies.
 For research notes, it is important to clearly state what kind of contribution the note aims to make..
-While submitting the manuscript through Editorial Manager, please make sure to fill out the title of the article; the name, affiliation, and address of each author; a self-contained abstract in English (100-150 words), and five to ten keywords.
+Please make sure to fill out the title of the article; the name, affiliation, and address of each author; a self-contained abstract in English (100-150 words), and five to ten keywords.

 4. Upon acceptance, the author will be requested to furnish the FINAL VERSION in electronic form (Word or rtf).
 For the final accepted version the following standards MUST be followed: